A short story about stars and satellites

 It had been, especially for Fatima and Astrid, who braved it on the plateau because there was no room in the cave below.

-“I dreamt about it last night.
-We were huddled around the campfire, snug as anything, all looking at the sky.
-The stars felt so close, then, so dense — I mean, it was beautiful.”
+“I dreamt about it again last night.
+Us sitting around the campfire, huddled together, gazing at the sky.
+The stars felt close, and so dense — I mean, it was beautiful.”

 “Mmm.
 We were hours from the nearest town.”